DXing: DXing equipment

 Equipment used in DXing ranges from inexpensive portable receivers to deluxe equipment costing thousands of dollars.
 Using just a simple AM radio, one can easily hear signals from the most powerful stations propagating hundreds of miles at night.
 Car radios are also used for DXing the AM broadcast bands.

 Inexpensive shortwave radio receivers can receive signals emanating from several countries during any time of day.
 Serious hobbyists use more elaborate receivers designed specifically for pulling in distant signals, and often build their own antennas designed for a specific frequency band.
 In general, an inexpensive desktop or "PC Radio" will be able to "hear" just about what a very expensive high-performance receiver can receive.
 The difference between the two types is that the expensive receiver will have more filtering options and usually better adjacent channel interference blocking, sometimes resulting in the difference of being able to receive or not receive a signal under poor conditions.

-Personal computers and radio control software are used by hobbyists to connect and control two or more radio receivers.
-This may be used for diversity reception to make "A to B" comparison of different antennas and receivers for a given signal.
+Enthusiasts utilize personal computers alongside radio control software tailored for FM reception, such as XDR-GTK, specifically designed for use with devices like the Sony XDR F1HD and NXP TEF668x-based receivers.
+This software utilizes the connection and simultaneous control of multiple radio receivers.
+Additionally, tools like FM-DX Webserver, accessible directly through a web browser, further enhance the experience for FM & AM enthusiasts.
+These setups enable hobbyists to engage in diversity reception, allowing for comprehensive "A to B" comparisons of various antennas and receivers to optimize signal reception, along with the option to scan remotely.

 Many simple wire antennas can be made inexpensively.
 Having two dipole antennas at right angles to each other (for example, one running north–south and one running east–west) can produce dramatically different reception patterns.